scolladon/sfdx-git-delta/README.md

                 ➕
         You use the Source (DX) format in the repo.
                 ➕
-        Your metadata is not packaged (in other words: your repo contains all the unmanaged metadata of the project)
+        Your metadata is not packaged (in other words: your repo contains all the unmanaged metadata of the project).

 SGD is designed to be part of a CI/CD pipeline (Jenkins, Bitbucket Pipelines, GitLab CI, GitHub Actions, Azure DevOps...) that handles the deployment of the sources to the Salesforce org(s).

 Pro tips: If you are in the process of building your CI/CD pipeline, make sure you already have a fully functionnal pipeline **before** implementing delta deployments (otherwise it will just make it harder to debug your pipeline).
-It's also a good idea to implement a bypass in your pipeline, to have to hability to fallback to full deployments in case the delta deployements is not behaving the way you expected it.
+It's also a good idea to implement a bypass in your pipeline, to have to hability to fallback to full deployment in case the delta deployement is not behaving the way you expected it.

 **DISCLAIMER:**